-Risk of Bankruptcy Discharge of Private Credit Student Loans Private credit student loans are generally not dischargeable by a borrower in bankruptcy; however, private credit student loans can become dischargeable if the borrower proves that keeping the loans non-dischargeable would impose an undue hardship on the debtor and the debtor's dependents.
-If you own any notes in an issuing entity consisting of private credit student loans, you will bear any risk of loss resulting from the discharge of any borrower of a private credit student loan to the extent the amount of the default is not covered by the issuing entity's credit enhancement.
+Risk of Bankruptcy Discharge of Private Credit Student Loans

+Private credit student loans made for qualified education expenses are generally not dischargeable by a borrower in bankruptcy.
+Private credit student loans can become dischargeable if the borrower proves that keeping the loans non-dischargeable would impose an undue hardship on the debtor and the debtor's dependents.
+In addition, direct-to-consumer loans are disbursed directly to the borrowers based upon certifications and warranties contained in their promissory notes, including their certification of the cost of attendance for their education.
+This process does not involve school certification as an additional control and, therefore, may be subject to some additional risk that the loans are not used for qualified education expenses.
+If you own any notes, you will bear any risk of loss resulting from the discharge of any borrower of a private credit student loan to the extent the amount of the default is not covered by the trust's credit enhancement.